kodacods/ShockImage/README.md

 *Stamp*

-The stamp function (in the translate menu) is an added function which allows you to add an image on top of the current image, kind of like a sticker.
+The stamp function (in the transform menu) is an added function which allows you to add an image on top of the current image, kind of like a sticker.
 When the stamp option is chosen, and the image you wish to stamp is selected, you can click anywhere on the image to stamp it.
 If you want to stop stamping the image, then you press escape.

 *Puzzle Game*